Joe Donnelly: Gun laws

-In 2018, Donnelly was rated a "D" by the NRA Political Victory Fund (NRA-PVF) for his vote "to criminalize the private transfer of firearms between close friends and some family members, which according to the Obama Justice Department, is only enforceable through a federal firearms registry.
+In 2018, Donnelly was given a "D" grade by the NRA Political Victory Fund (NRA-PVF) for his vote "to criminalize the private transfer of firearms between close friends and some family members, which according to the Obama Justice Department, is only enforceable through a federal firearms registry.
 Donnelly also supports ammunition restrictions on law-abiding citizens."

 Donnelly was previously one of the few Senate Democrats who had received an "A" rating from the NRA-PVF for his consistent support of policies that the NRA supports.
 He has commended the NRA for its work with children on gun safety.

 In 2007, he co-sponsored a bill that repealed the requirement in Washington, D.C. to have guns registered.
 The bill also repealed the ban on semi-automatic firearms and trigger locks.
 Two years later, Donnelly supported a law that would enact concealed carry reciprocity across state lines.

 In 2013, Donnelly joined fourteen other Senate Democrats in voting against the proposed ban on assault weapons.
 He also voted to support expanded background checks that same year.

 In 2017, he participated in the Chris Murphy gun control filibuster that was intended to persuade Republicans to support legislation that would have barred suspected terrorists and convicted criminals from purchasing guns.
 "I am a supporter of the Second Amendment," he said.
 "I'm also someone who believes it's reasonable for all of us to consider smart and responsible ways to reduce gun violence.
 Those things are not in opposition to each other."
 Despite Donnelly's participation in the filibuster, a liberal Donnelly supporter, Indianapolis Star columnist Matthew Tully, complained on June 15, 2016, that "Donnelly's overall record on gun policies, first in the House and now in the Senate, and his general avoidance of taking a leadership position on the issue, seems much less tolerable than it did four years ago."